MonsterXia/Shandong-University-Undergraduate-Thesis-Design-Template/README.md

 This research paper template compiles successfully in the xeLaTeX environment.
 This template can be run on Overleaf.
 If you are using a local compiler, <span style="color:red;">please use Biber for citation compilation！</span>
+The default main branch is the version that strictly follows the school's requirements and includes standard font files.
+In the "overleafAdaptedVersion" branch, modifications have been made to the Kai font in order to comply with the copyright requirements of the public template library.

 ### Template Reference